julienmn/mpv-music-wrapper/README.md

 ```

 ## Cover selection details
+- Where it searches: track folder and subfolders, embedded art, and (with `--library` for multi-disc layouts) the album’s top folder.
+- Names and tokens:
-- Preferred keywords: `cover`, `front`, `folder` (beats resolution/area).
-You can adjust the keyword list in `PREFERRED_IMAGE_KEYWORDS` in the script to match your own naming.
+  - Preferred keywords: `cover`, `front`, `folder` (configurable via `PREFERRED_IMAGE_KEYWORDS`).
-- When multiple keyword matches: higher resolution wins; tie -> earlier keyword; tie -> larger file size; tie -> filename.
-- When no keywords: higher resolution; tie -> size; tie -> filename.
+  - Non-front words: `back`, `tray`, `cd`, `disc`, `inlay`, `inlet`, `booklet`, `book`, `spine`, `rear`, `inside`.
+  - Album-name tokens: album folder name is normalized (lowercase, punctuation stripped) and drops audio extensions, pure numbers, and very short tokens.
+Image basenames are normalized the same way; shared tokens give an album-name score.
+- Buckets (priority): (1) front-ish: keyword present, or album-name tokens with no non-front words; (2) album-named with non-front words; (3) everything else.
+- Picking within a bucket: scope (disc/embedded > album-root > other, with `AREA_THRESHOLD_PCT` override, default 75%), then resolution, then keyword index, then file size, then filename.
+Album-name token count breaks ties inside album-named buckets.
+- Overrides:
+  - A high-res album-named image (no non-front words) can beat a much smaller keyworded image if its area is within `AREA_THRESHOLD_PCT`.
+  - Between keyworded images of similar size, one with non-front words loses to one without them (uses the same area threshold).
-- Embedded art is extracted to a temp PNG and participates in selection; if it loses, it is removed.
-The chosen image is converted to `cover.png` in the track’s temp dir.
-Embedded art is stripped from the temp audio copy so mpv only sees external `cover.png`.
+- Embedded art: extracted and compared like externals; if it loses, it’s removed.
+The winner is exposed as `cover.png` in the track’s temp dir, and embedded art is stripped from the temp audio copy so mpv only sees `cover.png`.
-- Multi-disc albums: if you provide `--library` in album mode and the album lives inside that library, the script also searches for art in the album folder directly under the library root (in addition to the disc folder).
-Keyworded images in the current disc folder still win over parent-folder images.

 ## Playlists
 - Supported: m3u/m3u8/pls/cue.
 Non-audio entries are skipped with warnings.
 Relative paths are resolved against the playlist location.